 Don’t purchase a Japan Rail Pass more than 90 days before you land in Japan.
 You will receive an Exchange Order, which needs to be exchanged within 90 days and activated in Japan for the actual JR Pass.

 Even if you don’t usually plan your day to day activities in advance, there are a few activities that are so popular that need to be booked weeks in advance.

-If you are interested in buying tickets to the 2020 Olympics, tickets are on sale now.
+If you are interested in buying tickets to the Olympics, here is the link to buy tickets.